 PHYSICAL THERAPIST ASSISTANT PROGRAM GOALS

-- To provide academic and clinical environments that allow students to obtain knowledge and skills necessary for entry-level practice as a PTA, including technological skills needed to function in the health care field.
+- To provide academic and clinical environments that allow students to obtain knowledge and skills necessary for entry-level practice as a PTA, with faculty who are committed to maintaining currency in physical therapy practice.

 - To set high academic standards, in the classroom and clinic, to prepare students to be successful on the national licensing examination.

 - Actively promote the development of values-based behaviors for the Physical Therapist Assistant through continuous self-assessment and activities integrated throughout the technical course work and clinical experiences.